chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 As a Software Engineer Intern, I worked in a special team that directly led by our architect.
 The goal of our team was to update the architecture of company's flagship software.
 So I helped refactured the architecture from Java EE model to Spring model, changed application container from JBoss to Tomcat, also updated JDK from 7 to 12.

 **Challenge**
+Because the most important task was to refactor the old stack to a new stack, and the old stack was used like more than 10 years ago, so of course I dont really understand them.

+In order to do the work, I have to read a lot of documents of the old stack first, and when I dont understant or I cannot find a doc, I will go to my manager to collegues for help.

+The refactor went pretty well, I helped updated several important stuff like database management service as well.

 `TODO`

+## Why xxx
+### Amazon
+Because I know Amazon is a top internet retailing company with a strong focus on customer experience.
+And there are a lot of talented people in amazon creating amazing products to make people’s life easier.

+Actually I have a roomate work at amazon, and he always showes a strong ownership to his projects and he always wants to make things perfect.
+This really touches my heart and reminds me of the time when I was working on the Workout TeampUp social networking applicaiton, I spent days and nights to polish the UI simply because I want to give a perfect user experience.

+I believe I have similar spirits with Amazon, that one of the biggest reason why I want to join Amazon.

 ## Deadline / Time management
 ### What if you can’t make the deadline